 Prior notification at the time of transplant consultation is required when performed at a HealthPartners Transplant Center of Excellence (COE) for the following transplants:

 - Simultaneous pancreas kidney (SPK) and pancreas after kidney (PAK)

-- Stem cell and bone marrow transplants for diagnoses listed below under Indications that are Covered, #8 and #9.
+- Stem cell, blood and bone marrow transplants for diagnoses listed below under Indications that are Covered, #8 and #9.

 Prior authorization is required for all of the following transplants: